Kapongoboy/li8z/README.md

 hope you are well.

 The project is in a decent place right now, as you can load roms and play them.
 Audio and controls work, with a few games experiencing some issues.
-For example this is tictactoe running on the emulator.
+For reference this is tictactoe running on the emulator.

 ![tictactoe](./public/game_window.png)

 ## Building

-Though I tried to keep the project as zig only as possible, due to the majority of the language I had to rely a bit on some C libraries, in particular [raylib](https://www.raylib.com/) and [miniaudio](https://miniaud.io/) (through a zig wrapper by
+Though I tried to keep the project as zig only as possible, due to the immaturity of the language I had to rely a bit on some C libraries, in particular [raylib](https://www.raylib.com/) and [miniaudio](https://miniaud.io/) (through a zig wrapper by